One dead following single-vehicle collision in Perth

 Published Friday, November 15, 2019 9:44AM EST

-PERTH - A person is dead following a single-vehicle collision outside St. Mary’s.
+PERTH - One person is dead following a single-vehicle collision outside St. Mary’s.

 First responders were called to the area of Perth Line 16 and Perth Road 163 around 6:30 a.m. on Friday.